The statistics are alarming.

 Our methods are sound: Other cities, including Gainesville and St. Petersburg, have found that a “Triple E” approach (combining low-cost Engineering with community Education and high-visibility Enforcement) can significantly reduce pedestrian deaths and injuries and that this positive effect can be sustained with continued vigilance.

-This community-wide effort is being spearheaded by Orlando Mayor Buddy Dyer, along with Orlando Police Chief Paul Rooney and Orange County Sheriff Jerry Demings.
-Orange County, as well as the cities of Winter Park, Maitland, Ocoee, and Winter Garden and the towns of Eatonville and Windermere, have passed resolutions of support, and their engineering departments have been taking steps to improve the visibility of crosswalks within their jurisdictions.
-The members of the Police Chiefs Association of Orange County have also pledged to support Orlando and Orange County in efforts to educate both drivers and pedestrians.
+The City of Orlando and Orange County have already embraced this cause, along with the Orlando Police Department and the Orange County Sheriff’s Office.
+The Cities of Winter Park, Maitland, Ocoee and Winter Garden, along with the towns of Eatonville and Windermere have passed resolutions of support and their engineering departments have been taking steps to improve the visibility of crosswalks within their jurisdictions.
+The police chiefs of Winter Park, Maitland and Eatonville have offered to work with other law enforcement agencies to educate drivers and pedestrians.

 Thank you for putting your best foot forward.